TalariaSoftware/ncmanager-help/board/board-action-certification.md

 ## Signing a BAC

-Before a BAC
-will be accepted
-and acted on
-by the City Clerk,
-it must be signed
-and dated
-by two people
+Two people
 authorized to sign
-for the neighborhood council.
+for the neighborhood council
+must sign the BAC
+before the City Clerk will
+accept and act on it.
 For financial matters,
 the only authorized signers
 are the treasurer
 and the second signers
 elected by the board.

-When you sign a BAC
+When you sign a BAC,
 you are declaring
 that the information
 on the BAC
 is accurate and complete.
 You are also declaring
-that the action taken
+that the action
 followed the rules
 regarding public meetings,
 the Brown Act,